Official websites use .mil

-Simulations for Storm Water Management
+Simulations for Coastal Water Management

-Typical ADCIRC applications include the following:
+Typical ADCIRC applications include:

 ADCIRC simulates tidal circulation and storm surge propagation over large computational domains, eliminating the need for imposing approximate open-water boundary conditions that can create inaccuracies in model results, while simultaneously providing high resolution in areas of complex shoreline and bathymetry where it is needed to maximize simulation accuracy.